kubesphere/website/content/en/docs/devops-user-guide/examples/a-maven-project.md

    ![edit-jenkinsfile](/images/docs/devops-user-guide/examples/build-and-deploy-a-maven-project/edit-jenkinsfile.png)

-3. Copy and paste the following content into the pop-up window and save it.
+3. Copy and paste the following content into the pop-up window.
+You must replace the value of `DOCKERHUB_NAMESPACE` with yours.
+When you finish, save it.

    ```groovy
    pipeline {